Resolving the Bethe-Salpeter kernel

-where $P$ is the total momentum of the quark+antiquark system; the Bethe-Salpeter wave function is $\chi^H(q,P) = S(q_+) \Gamma^H(q,P) S(q_-)$, with $S(q)$ being the dressed-quark propagator, $q_+ = q+\eta P$, $q_- = q - (1-\eta)P$; $g^H$ is a combination of Dirac matrices chosen to specify the $J^{PC}$ channel; $K^{(2)}$ is the two-particle irreducible quark-antiquark scattering kernel, which carries Dirac indices for each of the four fermion legs; and $\int_{dq}$ denotes a four dimensional Euclidean integral, regularised in a Poincar\'e-invariant manner.
+where $P$ is the total momentum of the quark+antiquark system; the Bethe-Salpeter wave function is $\chi^H(q,P) = S(q_+) \Gamma^H(q,P) S(q_-)$, with $S(q)$ being the dressed-quark propagator, $q_+ = q+\eta P$, $q_- = q - (1-\eta)P$; $g^H$ is a combination of Dirac matrices chosen to specify the $J^{PC}$ channel; $K^{(2)}$ is the two-particle irreducible quark-antiquark scattering kernel, which carries Dirac indices for each of the four fermion legs; and $\int_{dq}$ denotes a four dimensional Euclidean integral.
 Herein we consider two flavours of degenerate light-quarks, and suppress all renormalisation constants and color indices for notational simplicity.

 The dressed-quark propagator in Eq.\,\eqref{EqBSE} can be computed using the gap equation ($l=k-q$):